CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

 !!! note "Data documentation can be done by using:"
     - (domain specific) metadata and data standards
     - electronic laboratory notebooks
+    - dictionaries and vocabularies
-    - dictionaries, vocabularies and readme-files
+    - readme-files

     and they all take part in explaining what the project data is and what it means.